popolo-project/popolo-spec/specs/index.md

     >The electronic resource for Shakespeare was modified on June 15, 2005.

-1. references to sources
+1. references to sources of information from which the resource is derived

-    >e.g. a book, a website or other material.
+    >e.g. a book, a website or other reference material.

 The subdocuments in a [later section](#classes-and-properties) add more requirements.